 - Development is faster.
 How?
 If you do not have unit testing in place, you write your code and perform that fuzzy ‘developer test’ (You set some breakpoints, fire up the GUI, provide a few inputs that hopefully hit your code and hope that you are all set.)
 But, if you have unit testing in place, you write the test, write the code and run the test.
 Writing tests takes time but the time is compensated by the less amount of time it takes to run the tests; You need not fire up the GUI and provide all those inputs.
 And, of course, unit tests are more reliable than ‘developer tests’.
 Development is faster in the long run too.
 How?
 The effort required to find and fix defects found during unit testing is very less in comparison to the effort required to fix defects found during system testing or acceptance testing.

 - The cost of fixing a defect detected during unit testing is lesser in comparison to that of defects detected at higher levels.
-Compare the cost (time, effort, destruction, humiliation) of a defect detected during acceptance testing or when the software is live.
+Compare the cost (time, effort, destruction, humiliation) of a defect detected during acceptance testing or when the software is in production.

 - Codes are more reliable.
 Why?
 I think there is no need to explain this to a sane person.

-- Do not create test cases for everything.
-Instead, focus on the tests that impact the behavior of the system.
+- Create test cases focusing on areas that impact the behavior of the system the most.

 - Isolate the development environment from the test environment.